NegDelta/tooru/README.md

       - skip ids clashing with pages existing in db
     - valid Content has at least one of (title, body), \[lead\]
   - prepare data to fill in for logic requests

+## Long-term

+Some ideas are more fleshed-out that the others.
+Glitter ✨ is for the parts that will most likely see work next.

 ### ✨ Tags